NachiketBa/Generative-AI-for-Stochastic-Fields/README.md

-# Generative AI : Variational Recurrent Neural Networks (VRNN & Split-VRNN)
+# Generative AI : Variational Recurrent Neural Networks

 > GRU-based variational recurrent models trained to generate synthetic state trajectories from small datasets, with a split-latent variant for handling noisy and noiseless conditions simultaneously.